-There are some effective ways to treat your dog without spoiling it.
-Such as praising your pet when he or she is sleeping in the desired location.
-Train him or her not to lie under the bed.
+There are some practical ways to treat your dog without spoiling it.
+Such as praising your pet when they are sleeping in the desired location.
+Train them not to lie under the bed.

-As previously indicated, it’s possible that something’s made your dog afraid.
-If at all feasible, it would be best to keep it in a calmer area.
+As previously indicated, something may be made your dog afraid.
+If feasible, keeping it in a calmer area would be best.
 Such as allowing it to sleep in a separate room.

 Pet Your Dog Calmly

-It would also be beneficial to calmly interact with your dog.
-Use positive reinforcement training to encourage it to do what you want it to do.
+It would also be beneficial to interact calmly with your dog.
+Use positive reinforcement training to encourage it to do what it wants.

 Check its health if your dog snores loudly.
 Bad health is one of the reasons your dog feels agitated.

 Check to see if your dog is shying away from life outside their private place under your bed.

 Tips for Keeping Your Dog from Sneaking under the Bed